 Lightly grab the middle of your forearm while pantomiming typing with the hand of the arm you’re grabbing.
 What do you notice?
 A vast network of tendons and connective tissue running up your entire arm supports the function of your fingers.
 You can feel it working and expressing as you “type.”
 That network can get gummed up, especially when overworked in less than ideal conditions – like a forty-hour workweek (that’s actually more like fifty).
 Poor typing posture, either from improper seating arrangements or inactive and tight muscles, can make things even worse.
 Obviously, you’ll want to correct the underlying postural/workstation/muscular issues, but what can you do for sore hands, fingers, or the dreaded carpal tunnel syndrome?
 You can’t realistically go back to quill and parchment, so try these suggestions:

 1. Try nerve glides.
-This is a good guide that the Bees and I have found very helpful when dealing with typing-related pain.
 My personal favorite is the median nerve glide, which focuses on the carpal tunnel nerves.
 Here it is:

 Try the rest of ’em, too.
 Pick another glide and do them each once a day, at least.
 Once you start feeling better, you can probably drop it down to just one glide once a day.